siobhanlgorman/favoureats/README.md

 ### Existing Features
 #### All Pages
 ?????????
 Screenshots here same as for user story testing?????
-  * Navbar: with logo linking back to the home page, links to Home, About, Recipes, My Recipes and Sign In/Out pages.
-The Home, About and Recipes pages can be accessed by any user but a user who is not logged in will be redirected to the Sign In page if they click on the link to My Recipes.
-The Sign in button changes to Sign Out once a user has logged in.
+  * Navbar: with logo linking back to the home page, links to Home, About, Recipes, My Recipes, Register and Sign In/Out pages.
+The Home, About and Recipes page links are visible to and can be accessed by any user.
+If the user is not logged in the Register and Sign in links are visible in the navbar.
+If the user is signed in the Register and Sign In links are replaced by a Sign Out link.

   ![###](documentation/screenshots/???png)
   * Footer: links to Facebook, Instagram and Twitter
   * Social media icons
 #### Home Page
   * Hero Image with overlay text highlighting the purpose of the site
   * Call to action register button on hero image to encourage users to register.
 Button becomes invisible if user is signed in
-  * Snapshot images of three most recent recipe posts with date
+  * Snapshot images of three most recent recipe posts with title, date added and author.
+This page will update automatically as new recipes are added which keeps the site fresh and interesting to users.
   * Call to action button to 'View recipes' at bottom of page to direct users easily onto view the full recipe list page
 #### About Page
   * Image with background information about the website